idia-astro/idia-astro.github.io/access.md

 VMs using ssh using their SSH key without needing to use your password.

 # Access

-There are a pool of IDIA machines that are available for usage.
-Please note that the machine names mentioned here are meant for usage by the IDIA-Pipelines team.
-In practice, we will provide you with a machine name after you've requested access.

 You can access IDIA machines via a Jupyter-Hub (preferred) or SSH (traditional).